Keysight/ixInventoryExplorer/Readme.md

 Some of the key features include:

-• Unified preview of available Ixia Chassis with custom tagging feature
+- Unified preview of available Ixia Chassis with custom tagging feature
-• License statistics for every Ixia Chassis
+- License statistics for every Ixia Chassis
-• Card Statistics with custom tagging feature
+- Card Statistics with custom tagging feature
-• Port Statistics for owner, type of optic
+- Port Statistics for owner, type of optic
-• One-click IxOS chassis log collection
+- One-click IxOS chassis log collection
-• Download Statistics as csv for Ixia Support Team
+- Download Statistics as csv for Ixia Support Team
-• On-demand data refresh
+- On-demand data refresh
-•Column based filtering.
+- Column based filtering.

 Prerequisites
 ==
 * Linux Server with docker installed
-* Linux server with internet access to Dockerhub CR
+* Linux server with internet access to https://github.com/Keysight/
-* Linux Server with access to chassis to monitor
+* Linux Server with access to chassis that one wants to monitor

-Installation:
+Installation and Running the tool:
 ==

 **Pull Docker Image.** <br/>
-docker pull ghcr.io/keysight/ixiainventoryexplorer:latest<br/>
+`docker pull ghcr.io/keysight/ixiainventoryexplorer:latest`

+** This is a `linux/amd64` type of docker image.
+If you need an image for different OS Architecture type, you will need to build it yourself from source code.

 **Run Docker Image.** <br/>
-docker run -d –p 80:3000 ghcr.io/keysight/ixiainventoryexplorer:latest<br/>
+`docker run -d –p 80:3000 ghcr.io/keysight/ixiainventoryexplorer:latest`

+Then, go to browser and http://host:port/ <br/>
+In this case host is where you are running the docker image and port is what you have specified while executing `docker run` command.
+For instance, in the above installation, we have exposed port 80 on the host to run the tool.

 Disclaimer:
 ==